JacobBarbulescu/Deck-Thrower/README.md

 - WASD to move around
 - Left click to fire a card
-- Scroll or NUMKEYS to select the current card
+- Mouse to aim the cards
 ## Installation

 [Click here](https://gamerhtml.itch.io/deck-thrower) to play the game in the browser or download the compiled game at Itch.io.